Similarity between a many-body quantum avalanche model and the ultrametric random matrix model: Spectral statistics on the critical manifold

 Having established multifractal properties at the critical point of both models, we now turn our attention to the spectral properties that have already been studied in Sec.~\ref{sec:gap}.
 We are particularly interested in how the spectral properties at the critical point change when the system is tuned from weak multifractality, i.e., from large fractal dimension $d_{\rm typ}^{(q)}$ (at $q \approx 1$) towards strong multifractality, i.e., towards small fractal dimension $d_{\rm typ}^{(q)}$.

 In Figs.~\ref{fig_r2_toy} and~\ref{fig_r2_sun} we study the behavior of the average gap ratio $r$, defined in Eq.~(\ref{eq:def_r}), around the critical point at different values of model parameters.
 We focus on the value of $r$ at the critical point, which is detected by the scale invariant crossing point of $r$ versus $\alpha$.
 While in the UM the crossing point occurs at the predicted value $\alpha=\alpha_c$ for essentially all model parameters of investigation, we already highlighted in the previous sections that this may not necessary be the case in the QSM.
 An example of the latter is given in Fig.~\ref{fig_r2_sun}(b), where the crossing point at $g_0=0.3$ emerges close to $\alpha=\overline{\alpha}=0.81$.
 Clarifying the fate of this crossing point in the thermodynamic limit appears to be a challenging task that is beyond the scope of the paper.
-However, we note that at this point we do not see any formal argument why the crossing point, at system sizes much larger than those considered here, would not drift towards the predicted critical point $\alpha_c$ from Eq.~(\ref{eq:alpha_c}).
+We note that at this point we are not aware of any rigorous argument that would prevent the crossing point $\overline{\alpha}$ from drifting towards the predicted critical point $\alpha_c$ from Eq.~(\ref{eq:alpha_c}).

 Figure~\ref{fig_r2_toy} studies the impact of the coupling parameter $J$ in the UM on the nature of the critical point.
 From Fig.~\ref{fig_tauq1_toy_short} we have already learned that decreasing $J$ gives rise to smaller values of the fractal dimension $d_{\rm typ}^{(q)}$ and hence to stronger multifractality.
-Figure~\ref{fig_r2_toy} suggests that stronger multifractality is associated with smaller value of $r$ at the critical point, i.e., with spectral statistics that is closer to the Poisson distribution.
+Figure~\ref{fig_r2_toy} suggests that stronger multifractality is associated with a smaller value of $r$ at the critical point, i.e., with spectral statistics that is closer to the Poisson distribution.
 We hence expect that $J$ represents the tuning parameter of the spectral statistics within the critical manifold, spanning from the RMT-like statistics at weak multifractality to Poisson-like statistics at strong multifractality.
-These properties share some analogies with the power-law random banded matrices~\cite{mirlin_fyodorov_96}, in which the characteristic length $b$ tunes the properties of the critical point, ranging from Poisson-like at strong multifractality ($b \ll 1$) to RMT-like at weak multifractality ($b \gg 1$)~\cite{mirlin_evers_00}.
+These properties share some analogies with the PLRBM~\cite{mirlin_fyodorov_96}, in which the characteristic length $b$ tunes the properties of the critical point, ranging from Poisson-like at strong multifractality ($b \ll 1$) to RMT-like at weak multifractality ($b \gg 1$)~\cite{mirlin_evers_00,hopjan2023a}.

 Similar behaviour is observed in the QSM as a function of the coupling parameter $g_0$, see Fig.~\ref{fig_r2_sun}.
 In particular, large $g_0 > 1$ drive the critical point towards RMT-like statistics, see Fig.~\ref{fig_r2_sun}(a), while small $g_0 < 1$ bring it closer to the Poission-like statistics, see Fig.~\ref{fig_r2_sun}(b).
 The latter is consistent with strong multifractality observed in Fig.~\ref{fig_tauq1_sun_short} at $g_0 = 0.3$.
 On the other hand, the change of $\gamma$, which governs the spectral width of the ergodic quantum dot in the QSM, does not appear to have any significant impact on the spectral statistics within the critical manifold, see the insets of Fig.~\ref{fig_r2_sun}.